McCannLab/formatData/README.md

 - `Hasnain_S1.csv`: Table S1 from Hasnain, Sarah S., Brian J. Shuter, and Charles K. Minns.
 “Phylogeny Influences the Relationships Linking Key Ecological Thermal Metrics for North American Freshwater Fish Species.”
 Edited by Dylan Fraser.
 Canadian Journal of Fisheries and Aquatic Sciences 70, no. 7 (July 2013): 964–72. https://doi.org/10.1139/cjfas-2012-0217.

+## About txtFiles

+For some files, data were retrieved from `pdf` files.
+In such case, it is very convenient to first turn the `pdf` into a `txt` files, then purge not relevant data and finally create a small piece of code to get data.

+- Summary of findings from catch-and-release studies, appendix 1; available on line at https://www.ontario.ca/document/catch-and-release-fish-handling
+Casselman, Stephen J, Ontario, and Fish and Wildlife Branch.
+Catch-and-Release Angling: A Review with Guidelines for Proper Fish Handling Practices.
+Peterborough, Ont.: Fish & Wildlife Branch, 2005.

 ## R